Everything you need to know about basil, including how to grow it, store it, and what the different varieties of basil are!

 How to store basil

-- If you have basil stems that have been snipped from the plant, set them in a glass of water, like you would flowers, and keep at room temperature until ready to use.
-If you need to store them for longer than a few days, loosely put a plastic bag over the plant.
+If you have basil stems that have been snipped from the plant, set them in a glass of water, like you would flowers, and keep at room temperature until ready to use.
+If you need to store them for longer than a few days, loosely put a plastic bag over the plant to trap in the moisture.